-If you have any questions about the education requirements for architect licensure, please contact us here.
+If you have any questions about the education requirements for architect licensure, please contact us.

 Completion of the Architectural Experience Program (AXP), formerly known as the Intern Development Program (IDP), administered and verified by NCARB (National Council of Architectural Registration Boards) or its equivalent as determined by NCARB is required to meet the experience for initial licensure.
 AXP is a comprehensive training program created to ensure that architectural interns gain the knowledge and skills required for the independent practice of architecture.
 More information on the program can be found on NCARB's website.

-ARE applicants must be enrolled in AXP prior to qualifying to sit for the exam.
+ARE applicants must be enrolled in AXP before qualifying to sit for the exam.

 If you have any questions about AXP or the experience requirements for architect licensure, please contact us.

 Completion of the NCARB Architect Registration Examination (ARE) is required to meet the experience for initial licensure.
 ARE is is a multi-division exam used to assess your knowledge and skills regarding the practice of architecture, as well as designed to assess aspects of architectural practice related to health, safety, and welfare.

 As of November 14, 2020, Board approval to register and sit for the ARE is no longer required.
 All ARE exam registration and approvals will be handled directly through the National Council of Architectural Registration Boards (NCARB).
 For more information on registering and sitting for the exam after this date, click here.

 Nebraska follows NCARB's policies and procedures for taking the exam.